quillforms/quillforms/readme.txt

 == Changelog ==

+= 2.13.2 = 9 August 2023
+Urgent Fix: Fixing a bug in jump logic
+Fix: Fixing the blocks dropdown error in some websites.

 = 2.13.1 = 7 August 2023
 Fix: minor tweaks for jump logic if the block is before the current block.